mivp-agent/mivp-agent.github.io/docs/getting_started.md

 [ManagerExample :fontawesome-brands-readme:](https://github.com/mivp-agent/moos-ivp-agent/tree/main/examples/ManagerExample){ .md-button }

-Then, focus on the python side of the more complex "QTable" mission bellow.
+Then, focus on the python side of the more complex "QTable" mission below.

 ## If you said "What is MOOS-IvP"